 Below are a few of our favorite sunglasses...

 These offer something different to the typical plastic-style frames you usually get with sunglasses.

-You could easily target consumers who want to reduce their plastic consumption.
+You could easily target green consumers who want to reduce their plastic consumption.
 So, jump on the bandwagon and start monetizing this eco-friendly movement.

 Selling scarves can generate significant revenue.
 There are tons of people out there who love the Grace Kelly, Audrey Hepburn vibe, and it's up to you to use this to your advantage.

 There's also the "buy dad/grandad a scarf at Christmas" trend which crops up each year, so you can't go wrong!

 This is what Google Trends says when you search for ‘scarf’: